The Tour de France, one of the world’s most physically demanding sporting events is just around the corner.

 The average competitor spends between 30,000 and 35,000 km training in preparation for this competition.
 That’s a whopping 600 km per week!
 With so much physical exertion, athletes need to follow strict dietary restrictions, to maintain their energy and body composition.
 Throughout the course of the Tour, they’ll burn a combined total of 25 million calories.

 According to Sports Nutrition Specialist Dr. Asker Jeukendrup, daily energy expenditures of athletes in the Tour de France might be as high as 36 MJ.
-Regaining this amount of energy through daily food intake is very difficult, and if athletes ever suffer gastrointestinal upset, it is “very unlikely that a cyclist will recover and make up for the deficit.”
+Regaining this amount of energy through daily food intake is very difficult, and if athletes ever experience digestive discomfort, it is “very unlikely that a cyclist will recover and make up for the deficit.”

 How Cycling Affects Your Body